NGEK12002U Groundwater Geochemistry

 Several internal examiners.

 For the re-exam, the student submits revised versions of the three written assignments (I, II and III) from the ordinary exam.
-The revised assignments must be handed in two weeks prior to the re-examination date, counting 30%, 30% and 40% of the final mark, respectively.
+The revised assignments must be handed in during the re-examination week and each count 33.3% of the final mark.

 Criteria for exam assesment